 These findings have particular significance for policy makers and stakeholders seeking to influence drinking behaviours via communicating alcohol-related risk messages.
 For example, many public health groups call for mandatory labelling of alcohol products to include health warning, nutritional information and unit content, which is currently voluntary in the UK.
-Whilst important to provide consumers with adequate and easy to access information, such messages are unlikely to change behaviour, which our findings suggest is at least partially due to defensive processing and unrealistic optimism biases(Morris, Albery, et al., 2021).
+Whilst important to provide consumers with adequate and easy to access information, such messages are unlikely to change behaviour, particularly as AUD severity increases.
+Our findings suggest this is at least partially due to defensive processing and common unrealistic optimism biases evident amongst AUD groups which hinder problem recognition processes (Morris, Albery, et al., 2021).
 This supports broader evidence for modifying environmental factors, particularly price, availability and marketing, as the most effective approaches to reducing alcohol consumption (Burton et al., 2017; Morris, Rose, Cox, et al., 2023; Williams et al., 2018).

 Attempts to modify alcohol-related behaviours via health risk information must take account of the importance of various factors, particularly self-efficacy, that can affect how such information is appraised and its consequences for behaviour, including potential unintended consequences (Jessop & Wade, 2008; Moss et al., 2015).
 A conceptual framework for enhancing problem recognition amongst harmful drinkers identifies potential key factors for further empirical testing (Morris, Albery, et al., 2021).
 This model has some support concerning the potential value of promoting continuum beliefs in enhancing problem recognition amongst harmful drinkers (Morris et al., 2020).
-Indeed, continuum beliefs likely function to reduce perceived differences between ‘problem’ and ‘non-problem’ drinkers, thus increasing personal relevance and acceptability of non-abstinent recovery, and reducing stigma-related threats (Morris, Boness, & Witkiewitz, 2023).
+Indeed, continuum beliefs likely function to reduce perceived differences between ‘problem’ and ‘non-problem’ drinkers, thus increasing personal relevance and acceptability of non-abstinent recovery, and reducing stigma-related threats (Morris, Boness, & Witkiewitz, 2023).Findings in the present study also support a continuum model of alcohol use and harms since there were no ‘cut-off’ points at which defensive processing and related factors occurred, rather than clear linear associations with AUD severity.
 Continuum beliefs are likely to be best enhanced via exposure to narratives that relay the viability of drinking reduction reduction goals and challenge stereotypes associated with the alcoholic other (Morris et al., 2022; van Lettow et al., 2013).

 A number of limitations to this study are important to consider.
 Notably, these analyses were exploratory and cannot provide evidence of the directional role of the associations found.
 Participants recruited via social media may not be representative of the general population, thus generalisability may be limited.
-Respondents to online questionnaires also inevitably vary in the level of effort and engagement with the survey (Huang et al., 2012), though the survey included attention checks to maximise engagement
+Respondents to online questionnaires also inevitably vary in the level of effort and engagement with the survey (Huang et al., 2012), though the survey included attention checks which resulted in eight responses being removed for failing to answer the attention check question twice.

 We recommend expanding this work, including confirmatory examination of the present findings.
 Additionally, further work should examine anxiety, which has been proposed as a significantly over-looked affective driver of defensive processing (So et al., 2016), and may be particularly important in the context of alcohol-related risk information.
-(Morris, Albery, et al., 2021)
+This work should include development of a robust theoretical model that accounts for the specific mediating or moderating roles of these variables.
+For instance, Morris and colleagues (2021) have proposed a theoretical model for identifying problem recognition factors amongst AUD groups which builds on existing parallel processing models to predict how defensive processes may undermine problem recognition, including for example, when self-efficacy is low.

 Conclusion